Gao-Xixi/webapplication-scraping-kijiji/README.md

 ## Why I made this project?
 When I first came to Canada, I need to buy many things, that's why I found kijiji.
-But after using a lot, I fond When I search some thing, ads and irrevent recordings shown up.
+But after using a lot, I found When I search some thing, ads and irrevent recordings shown up.
+Pretty annoying!
 So I decide to make my own api to simplify searching.

 ## My project